Lasimeri/Meri_Bot_Rust/README.md

 ## Usage

 The bot responds to commands with the configured prefix (default: `^`):
-- Type `^help` in any channel the bot can see to get a list of commands
+- Type `^help` in any channel the bot can see to get a comprehensive command list
-- Commands are case-insensitive
+- Commands are case-insensitive and show typing indicators
+- All commands provide helpful error messages and usage guidance

+### Quick Start
+1. `^ping` - Test basic bot functionality
+2. `^help` - View all available commands with categories and aliases
+3. `^ppfp @user` - Try the profile picture feature
+4. `^lm Hello!` - Test AI chat (requires configuration)

 ### Profile Picture Command